Ernestine Eckstein: Political views

-At a time when much of the activism regarding lesbian and gay rights was done for, by, and about white people, Eckstein was leading an extremely active, majority white, DOB chapter and advocating for coalition-based politics.
+At a time when much of the activism regarding lesbian and gay rights was done for, by, and about white people, Eckstein was leading an active, majority white, DOB chapter and advocating for coalition-based politics.
 She understood that her views were coming from what might be described as a more inclusive analysis than many White gay or lesbian activists who often only did work around gay or lesbian issues.
-She said, “I think if we meet on the common ground of our unjust position in society, then we can go from there.
-This is a new frame of reference, a new way of thinking almost, for some".
+She said, "I think if we meet on the common ground of our unjust position in society, then we can go from there.
+This is a new frame of reference, a new way of thinking almost, for some."

 Eckstein's beliefs toward political coalition work and organizing differed than that of many other separatist leaning gay and lesbian people in the 1960s.
 Eckstein said: